Next Steps for On-Campus Research during COVID-19

 - The fee for cage separation that was previously waived during building closure will be reinstituted with building reopening.
 Any rodent cage found to require immediate separation as defined by IACUC policy will be afforded a two-hour window.
 If ACU staff is required to perform separations, the associated fee for this service will be charged, per policy.

-Essential travel for research is permitted by KU's recently updated travel policy but also requires approval by the chair or director, who needs to be satisfied that the travel is essential for the research project and cannot reasonably be postponed, and that there is an appropriate safety plan for all travelers.
-Notification of approval should be sent to the Office of Research and attached to the Shared Service Center form or provided to the unit’s travel processing staff to submit with the required travel authorization form.
+Essential travel for research is permitted by KU's most recent travel policy but also requires approval by the chair or director, who needs to be satisfied that the travel is essential for the research project and cannot reasonably be postponed, and that there is an appropriate safety plan for all travelers.
+Notification of approval, including the approved safety plan, should be sent to the Office of Research and attached to the Shared Service Center form or provided to the unit’s travel processing staff to submit with the required travel authorization form.

 We strongly encourage undergraduate participation in research projects, especially if students can participate remotely.
 Participation in on-campus research activities requires special consideration and approval of chairs or center directors.
 Please refer to these principles for undergraduate research involvement during COVID-19, which address the factors that need to be evaluated.
 Approvals should be sent to the Office of Research.